revolunet/angular-google-analytics/README.md

   crossLinkDomains: ['domain-1.com', 'domain-2.com'],
   displayFeatures: true,
   enhancedLinkAttribution: true,
+  select: function (args) {
+    // This function is used to qualify or disqualify an account object to be run with commands.
+    // If the function does not exist, is not a function, or returns true then the account object will qualify.
+    // If the function exists and returns false then the account object will be disqualified.
+    // The 'args' parameter is the set of arguments (which contains the command name) that will be sent to Universal Analytics. return true;
+  },
   set: {
     forceSSL: true
     // This is any set of `set` commands to make for the account immediately after the `create` command for the account.